atomix/atomix.github.io/atomix/docs/groups.md

 The [`DistributedGroup`][DistributedGroup] resource facilitates leader election which can be used to coordinate a group by ensuring only a single member of the group performs some set of operations at any given time.
 Leader election is a core concept of membership groups, and because leader election is a low-overhead process, leaders are elected for each group automatically.

 Leaders are elected using a fair policy.
-The first member to `join()` a group will always become the initial group leader.
-Each unique leader in a group is associated with a `term()`.
+The first member to [`join()`][DistributedGroup.join] a group will always become the initial group leader.
+Each unique leader in a group is associated with a [`term()`][Term.term].
 The term represents a globally unique, monotonically increasing token that can be used for fencing.
 Users can listen for changes in group terms and leaders with event listeners:

 ```java
 DistributedGroup group = atomix.getGroup("election-group").get();